broder/broder.github.io/about.md

 validating business ideas by creating and iterating multiple prototype apps.
 Below are some of the projects which I've worked on.

-I also regularly mentor several more junior developers and regularly volunteer at local [Code Club][code-club] sessions.
+I also regularly mentor several more junior developers, organise various tech events and blog posts as Softwire's "Tech Officer" and volunteer at local [Code Club][code-club] sessions.

-#### Website for [Department for Business, Energy & Industrial Services][beis]
+#### Website for the [Office for Product Safety & Standards][opss]

-* Expanded on a website that had been developed during an alpha phase to ensure that it was secure, performant and generally suitable for public use
+* Initially, during an Alpha phase, evaluated and architected several different technical solutions before selecting the most desirable
+* Continuously engaged with stakeholders to ensure security compliance, alignment with existing infrastructure and conformity with government standards
+* Then, during the Beta phase, led a team of 8 developers to create and iterate a product safety related case working system
+* Additionally, led a second team of 4 to rapidly develop another service to meet further aspects of the project's changing EU Exit requirements
+* Defined a flexible tech stack to use as the Office for Product Safety & Standards expands and created a roadmap to commonise existing services into the platform

 _Technologies:_
+Ruby on Rails, Keycloak, Java, Postgres, Elasticsearch, TravisCI, CloudFoundry, AWS

+[Source Code][opss-source]

+#### Website for [Department for Business, Energy & Industrial Services][esas]

+* Expanded on an energy saving recommendation website that had been developed during an alpha phase to ensure that it was secure, performant and generally suitable for public use

+_Technologies:_
 Angular, WordPress, MySQL, Java, Jenkins, CloudFoundry

+[Source Code][esas-source]

 #### Code Review for [Department for Education][dfe]